OpenFieldAutomation-OFA/ros-weed-control/cubemars_hardware/README.md

-# cubemars_ros2_control
+# cubemars_hardware

-This package contains a hardware interface to control the CubeMars AK series motors with [ros2_control](https://control.ros.org/master/index.html).
+This package contains the [ros2_control](https://control.ros.org/master/index.html) hardware interface to control the CubeMars AK series motors with a  `SystemInterface`.
 It was tested on the AK70-10.

 It implements the following hardware interfaces:
 ...